About Green Valley Color ®

 About Green Valley Color® botanical dyes

 We use a unique process developed by Japan’s Cihon Tec, one of Japan’s leading botanical research and development companies.
 Cihon Tec’s Tokyo office serves as a reference library and “botanical apothecary” at the increasingly busy intersection of the food and fashion industries.
-Using Cihon Tec’s methodology and unique insight into the botanical properties of the materials we work with, we are able to go beyond the typical monotone vegetable “tea” style dye process and invest the products we dye with the plant’s story and the efficacy of its fibers.
+Using Cihon Tec’s methodology and unique insight into the botanical properties of the materials we work with, we are able to go beyond the typical monotone brown colors of the typical botanical dye process and invest the products we dye with the broader spectrum of colors reflected in the living plant.

 In order to meet modern consumers’ demand for color fastness, we do use some chemicals in our process.
 We continue to make progress on the degree to which we depend on non-botanical agents in the dyeing process, but a 100% botanical agent solution that fully meets retailers’ and consumers’ expectations for color quality does not yet exist.